ap0llo/changelog/docs/auto-references.md

   - Issue References (e.g. `#23`)
   - Merge Request References (e.g. `!42`)
   - Milestone References (e.g. `%123`)

+## Commit References

+When a footer's value is a git commit id and the commit can be found in the repository, the footer is treated as *commit reference*.

+Commit references are rendered as code spans in the generated change log.

+If the [GitHub Integration](./integrations/github.md) is enabled, commit references will be rendered as links to the referenced commit on GitHub.

+Note that a if the reference refers to a commit that corresponds to a different change log entry, the reference will be converted to a [Change Log Entry Reference](#change-log-entry-references).

 ## Change Log Entry References